NPR Logo

 In 1994, NPR appointed a new president, who served until 1998.
 In connection with his policy, the company’s visual representation has changed dramatically.

-The emphasis in the new logo is on radio waves.
-The three letters of the name stand apart from each other, and each of them emits a signal in the form of spreading circles and stripes.
-Each symbol has its color, and under it is a signature that deciphers the abbreviation.
+The new logo emphasizes radio waves.
+The three letters of the name stand apart, and each emits a signal in the form of spreading circles and stripes.
+Each symbol has its own color, and under it is a signature that deciphers the abbreviation.

 The distance between the letters and the existence of each as a separate complex reveal the solution to the financial problem the company faced in 1983.
 To avoid bankruptcy, the state scholarship allocated to the organization was divided directly among individual stations, which supported the central apparatus as subscribers.
-Essentially, NPR itself consisted of a tandem of individual stations operating through its satellite feeds.
+Essentially, NPR itself consisted of a network of individual stations operating via satellite feeds.

 Three letters can talk about broadcasting using radio waves of different ranges: short, medium, and long.